 Expertise: In short, this is a reminder to stay in your lane.
 Create and share content about your expertise and industry.
-At BlackTruck, we specialize in SEO, so writing a blog like this is right in our wheelhouse.
+Just because someone works in the content writing field doesn’t mean they’re an expert on every topic they produce for.
+At BlackTruck, we specialize in SEO, so writing a blog about E-E-A-T is right in our wheelhouse.

-Authoritativeness: Show your credibility.
+Authoritativeness: Take credit for your work.
 Has your brand won industry awards?
-Is your client a thought-leader?
+Is your client a thought leader or subject matter expert?
 It’s okay to brag a little.
-Include backlinks on your web pages to show your credibility and earn people’s trust.
+Include backlinks on your web pages to accreditations or industry-affiliated organizations to build your credibility and earn people’s trust.

 Trustworthiness: Be honest.
 Your brand, content, and authors of said content should provide truthful information.
-Make sure to fact-check your research, cite sources, and update any content that is outdated.
+Make sure to fact-check your research, cite sources, and update any outdated content.

-Google E-A-T impacts all industries, but it’s especially important for websites that fall under Your Money, Your Life, or YMYL.
-A business falls into this category if misinformation on its website could potentially have a negative impact on people’s health, finances, happiness, and safety.
+Google E-E-A-T impacts all industries, but it’s especially important for websites that fall under Your Money, Your Life, or YMYL.
+A business falls into this category if misinformation on its website could harm people’s health, finances, happiness, and safety.
 The following is a list of topics that YMYL websites cover:

 We’ve all been told not to believe everything we read on the internet.
-Luckily with E-A-T, Google is helping the internet become a more reliable space.
-E-A-T was first introduced when Google rolled out their 2014 Search Quality Guidelines.
-Since then it’s been updated, most recently in October 2020.
-In a nutshell, E-A-T is Google’s way of evaluating webpage quality.
+Luckily with E-E-A-T, Google is helping the internet become a more reliable space.
+E-E-A-T was first introduced when Google rolled out its 2014 Search Quality Guidelines.
+Since then, it’s been updated, most recently in December 2022.
+In a nutshell, E-E-A-T is Google’s way of evaluating the quality of a webpage.

 - Purpose of a web page